 Heading to Japan on vacation?
 It is important to know how to pay for things in Japan to ensure that your trip goes smoothly (and you don’t offend anyone in the process).

-This article will provide you with:
+This article will provide you with the following:

 - Basic overview of the Japanese currency & conversions